DNAScanner/file.io-Upload/README.md

 This is a simple deno script, which allows you to upload files easily using just your terminal

 ## Usage
-- `upload.exe <file>` - Uploads the file to file.io and returns the link
+Uploads the file to file.io and returns the link
+- `upload.exe <file>`